mtaank-github/Learning-New-Computing-Languages/Microsoft Excel - Excel from Beginner to Advanced/2. Microsoft Excel 102 - Intermediate Level/README.md

 # Microsoft Excel 102 - Intermediate Level

-In this part of the course, we mainly looked at the fundamentals of Excel and its interface.
+In this part of the course, we mainly looked at more intermediate functions and areas of Excel and its interface.

 We utilized a base workbook (see file titled: "Excel102Exercises.xlsx").
 This workbook contained numerous worksheets that contained:
   - Sales Data